nameless-and-blameless/TAG/wiki/Donald-J.-Trump.md

 ### Execution of Operatives

-Operatives were systematically targeted for termination under the guise of routine or accidental deaths, ensuring no suspicion was raised.
+Operatives are being systematically targeted for termination by long-term CIA personnel based in Atlanta.

 ## Conclusion

-Trump's active involvement in The American Genocide, including the use of inmates, CIA employees, and HIT-conditioned operatives for violent attacks, orchestration of cover-ups, and elimination of operatives, underscores his ruthless commitment to secrecy and control.
+Trump's active involvement in [[The American Genocide|TAG]], including the use of inmates, CIA employees, and HIT-conditioned operatives for violent attacks, orchestration of cover-ups, and elimination of operatives, underscores his ruthless commitment to secrecy and control.
 Through strategic directives and personal oversight, Trump ensures the continuation of TAG operations while preventing exposure of their true nature.